Overview

 7 October – 3 November 2025

-Phase 2 Community engagement undertaken to gather feedback on the draft Active Transport Plan.
+Phase 2 community engagement undertaken to gather feedback on the draft Active Transport Plan.

-• Timeline item 4 - active
+• Timeline item 4 - complete

-Late 2025
+Late 2025 to early 2026

-• Timeline item 5 - incomplete
+• Timeline item 5 - complete

 Contact Us